White willow: benefits, dosage, contraindications

 Médicaments

 Willow bark contains salicin, a plant salicylate.
-Human case reports suggest that a combination of acetazolamide and salicylate increases plasma levels of unbound acetazolamide as well as acetazolamide-related adverse effects.
-Theoretically, willow bark could result in additive adverse effects associated with acetazolamide.
+Human case reports suggest that a combination of acetazolamide and salicylate increases plasma levels of unbound acetazolamide, as well as acetazolamide-related adverse effects.
+Theoretically, willow bark could lead to additive adverse effects associated with acetazolamide.

 Aspirin: moderate interaction

 Willow bark contains salicin, a plant salicylate.
-Theoretically, willow bark could have an additive effect with other medications containing salicylate such as aspirin.
+Theoretically, willow bark could have an additive effect with other salicylate-containing medications such as aspirin.

 Willow bark contains salicin, a plant salicylate.
-Theoretically, willow bark could have an additive effect with other medications containing salicylate such as choline magnesium trisalicylate.
+Theoretically, willow bark could have an additive effect with other salicylate-containing medications such as choline and magnesium trisalicylate.

 Salsalate: moderate interaction

 Willow bark contains salicin, a plant salicylate.
-Theoretically, willow bark could have an additive effect with other medications containing salicylate such as salsalate.
+Theoretically, willow bark could have an additive effect with other salicylate-containing medications such as salsalate.

 Plantes ou autres actifs

-The salicin in white willow and anticoagulant supplements have additive effects.
-Avoid concurrent intake which could increase bleeding risks.
+Salicin from white willow and anticoagulant supplements have additive effects.
+Avoid concurrent use as it could increase the risk of bleeding.

 Theoretically, concurrent use may potentiate salicylate effects and adverse effects.